Jerrythafast/FDSTools/README.rst

 Samplevis
 ~~~~~~~~~
+v2.1.1
+    - Added tooltip support to HTML visualisations
+    - The tooltip may include a 'new allele' note if the input sample was
+      analysed with FindNewAlleles
+    - The allele tables in HTML visualisations will now grow much wider than
+      before if the screen (or window) is very narrow
+    - Improved line breaking behaviour in the tables in HTML visualisations
+    - Improved determination of column widths of the allele tables when
+      printing an HTML visualisation
+    - When printing an HTML visualisation, the graph and the corresponding
+      table of a marker will be kept on the same page in all browsers now
+    - Fixed glitch that caused 'Infinity%' or 'NaN%' to be written in some
+      cells in the allele tables in HTML visualisations

 v2.1.0
     - Changed default minimum number of reads for graph filtering from 15 to 5
     - Changed default table filtering options: